sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/enabling_cody.md

 You're now ready to use Cody!

-## Configure embeddings for code-aware answers
+## Configure code graph context for code-aware answers

-After installing, you can optionally use embeddings to improve Cody's context of existing code.
-Embeddings significantly improve the accuracy and quality of Cody's responses.
-Note that embeddings are only available for public repositories on sourcegraph.com.
-[See the list](embedded-repos.md) of embedded repositories and request any that you'd like to add by pinging a Sourcegraph team member in [Discord](https://discord.gg/8wJF5EdAyA).
+After installing, you can optionally use [code graph context](code_graph_context.md) to improve Cody's context of existing code.
+Note that code graph context is only available for public repositories on sourcegraph.com which have embeddings.
+[See the list](embedded-repos.md) of repositories with embeddings and request any that you'd like to add by pinging a Sourcegraph team member in [Discord](https://discord.gg/8wJF5EdAyA).

-If you want to use Cody with embeddings on private code, consider moving to a Sourcegraph Enterprise instance.
+If you want to use Cody with code graph context on private code, consider moving to a Sourcegraph Enterprise instance.

-### Enable embeddings
+### Enable code graph context

 The `Cody: Codebase` setting in VS Code enables codebase-aware answers for the Cody extension.
 By setting this configuration option to the name of a repository with embeddings, Cody will be able to provide more accurate and relevant answers to your coding questions based on that repository's content.